FYS-2006 Signal processing - 10 ECTS

 - work with signal processing for data analysis

-See indicated sections in Regulations for examinations at the UiT The arctic university of Norway for more information.
+For further information, see chapter 5 in Regulations for studies and examinations at the UiT The arctic university of Norway.